 SMEX02 Airborne Synthetic Aperture Radar (AIRSAR) Data, Iowa

-This data set contains radar soil moisture measurments taken over the Soil Moisture Experiments 2002 (SMEX02) Walnut Creek Watershed area in Iowa, USA.
-The Airborne Synthetic Aperture Radar (AIRSAR) instrument was mounted on a DC-8 aircraft that flew on five days in the study period: 1, 5, 7, 8, and 9 July 2002.
-On each of these days three distinctive flight lines were flown and six different scenes were collected each day.
-Two flight lines were east-west in orientation and were concentrated around the Walnut Creek watershed.
+This data set contains radar backscatter measurments taken over the Soil Moisture Experiments 2002 (SMEX02) Walnut Creek Watershed area in Iowa, USA.
+The Airborne Synthetic Aperture Radar (AIRSAR) instrument in POLSAR mode was mounted on a DC-8 aircraft that flew on five days in the study period: 1, 5, 7, 8, and 9 July 2002.
+On each of these days, three distinctive flight lines were flown and six different scenes were collected.
+Two flight lines were east-west in orientation and were concentrated around the Walnut Creek (WC) watershed.
 The other line was north-south oriented, and covered both the WC watershed and the regional study area.

 These data were collected as part of a validation study for the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E).
 AMSR-E is a mission instrument launched aboard NASA's Aqua Satellite on 04 May 2002.
 AMSR-E validation studies linked to SMEX are designed to evaluate the accuracy of AMSR-E soil moisture data.
 Specific validation objectives include assessing and refining soil moisture algorithm performance; verifying soil moisture estimation accuracy; investigating the effects of vegetation, surface temperature, topography, and soil texture on soil moisture accuracy; and determining the regions that are useful for AMSR-E soil moisture measurements.